davelarde/Final-Portfolio/BackEndProject/README.md

         * The result was a full stack project, where it wouldn't be succesfully be tested in Postman, but user had the chance to see a GUI of how eventually the application would look like.

 ## Demo
 Please find below a quick video on how this app works.
+This app was created to see in your localhost, but preferable used in POSTMAN

 [Newbee](https://www.youtube.com/watch?v=USKBqCBWP3I)